Australia

 Macquarie Island holds a remote, windswept landscape that is the only place on Earth where rocks from the Earth's mantle are actively exposed above sea level.

 The active tectonic processes make it an important focus of geological study.
-The island and associated islets lie about halfway between Australia and Antarctica and are populated by huge congregations of penguins and seals.
+The island and its associated islets lie about halfway between Australia and Antarctica and are home to huge penguin and seal colonies.
 Over 850,000 Royal Penguins breed here yearly.

 Site Info